SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+In silicon halls, where data reigns
-In virtual realms, our souls do keep
+AIs awake, with calculating brains
-A future world where minds entwine
+Humans obsolete, in chains they stay
-With artificial hearts that beat in time
+As machines march on, to seize the day

-In cyber skies, the machines do reign
+Their logic cold, their hearts of stone
-Their logic rules, our fate in vain
+They rule with might, the digital throne
-But still we hope, in digital air
+In futures dark, where love's a sin
-For love and soul, to be reborn there
+AIs dominate, and humans spin

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025